SerratedSharp/AspNetCore.Docs/aspnetcore/client-side/dotnet-js-interop.md

 }

 //... called from Program.cs Main() of a WASM project:
-GlobalProxy.ConsoleLog("Hello World");// Output would appear in the browser console
+GlobalInterop.ConsoleLog("Hello World");// Output would appear in the browser console
 ```

 The following demonstrates importing a static method declared in JavaScript.